jfberma/marchorowitz/README.md

 You can view all of the orders by visiting the [orders](https://www.marchorowitz.net/admin/shop/order/) page.
 Click on an order to view it's details (user, address, date, etc.).
 You can also change the order's status (to "shipped" for example).

 #### hCoin

+##### Coins

+* There are 3,000,000 hCoin.
+* Each coin has one owner.
+* Each coin was originally owned by marc.horowitz
+* When a purchase is made, hCoins are transfered from a user back to marc.horowitz
+* There are two main ways for a user to acquire hCoin: Mining and buying

+##### Mining hCoin

+A user can "mine" for hCoin by clicking on the pick icon in the site nav.